-In some areas, it can be cold even before Thanksgiving, and in some cases temperatures dip below freezing.
+In some areas, it can get cold even before Thanksgiving with temperatures dropping below freezing.
 The way you prepare an RV is different for freezing temperatures because you’ll have to winterize your RV.
-If you haven’t yet purchased your RV but know you’ll be doing lots of cold-weather RVing, ask your dealer about arctic package options.
-Some vehicles have better insulation and heated holding tanks and other equipment designed for winter RVing.
+If you haven’t yet purchased your RV but know you’ll be doing lots of cold weather RVing, ask your dealer about arctic package options.
+Some vehicles have better insulation, heated holding tanks and other equipment designed for winter RVing.
 Remember that not all RVs are built for colder temperatures.
 If you’re not sure, ask your dealer or the previous owner of your RV.

 The most cost-efficient way to heat up your RV is to expose it to the sun all day.
 Park in such a way that the front or end of your RV is facing the wind.
 Before your trip, install plastic film over all of your windows.
 You can buy these kits at most hardware stores and they are very simple to install yourself.
 Some people also create skirts for the exterior of their RVs.
 This works to prevent cold air from getting beneath the belly of the RV, which will leave your entire rig much colder.
 Also, as simple as it sounds, electric blankets really do wonders!

+- Window insulation.
 At night, close the blinds or use insulated curtains.
 Most RV windows will allow cold air in.
 There are also several products, like Reflectix, which help to insulate windows.

-Lastly, see if the weather-stripping around doors and windows is in good shape.
+- Weather-stripping.
+Also, see if the weather-stripping around doors and windows is in good shape.
 This will make a big difference in how much heat escapes.

 How Cold Does It Need to Be to Winterize an RV?

 If you even suspect that temperatures will dip below freezing wherever you may be traveling, it’s vital that you winterize your RV.
 If you do not winterize and there is water in your RV’s water system, your pipes and water heater tank will freeze.
 This would cost you thousands of dollars to repair.
 So, do not take chances and make sure you know just how cold your destination will be so you’re prepared to take the proper precautions.
 Also, make sure your wiper fluid is made for winter conditions.
 Use a diesel fuel supplement if your RV is diesel.
 Otherwise, you might experience gelling, which is not a good thing.

-How Much Antifreeze Do I Need to Use?
+How Much Antifreeze Should I Use?

 The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+This content is offered for educational purposes only and does not represent contractual agreements.
+It is not intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.